Affliction, Prayer under

-Psalms 27:11 Teach me thy way, O LORD, and lead me in a plain path, because of mine enemies.
+Psalm 27:11 Teach me thy way, O LORD, and lead me in a plain path, because of mine enemies.

-Psalms 143:10 Teach me to do thy will; for thou art my God: thy spirit is good; lead me into the land of uprightness.
+Psalm 143:10 Teach me to do thy will; for thou art my God: thy spirit is good; lead me into the land of uprightness.

 - For increase of faith.

 Mark 9:24 And straightway the father of the child cried out, and said with tears, Lord, I believe; help thou mine unbelief.

 Psalm 6:2 Have mercy upon me, O LORD; for I am weak: O LORD, heal me; for my bones are vexed.